 The Strap and Buckle

-The strap fitted is a new well matched very high quality black crocodile strap with Rolex gold plated buckle.
-Please note if a different style or colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
+The strap fitted is a new well matched very high quality Black Crocodile strap with Rolex gold plated buckle.
+If a different style or colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black in stock, in plain padded leather, alligator, crocodile skin or lizard skin.

 The Box and Papers

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks all correct dating the watch to circa 1951.

 Detailed particulars will be included with the receipt, along with our 12 months warranty*.
 A separate insurance valuation for the replacement value will be provided at the time of sale and our ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.

 The watch also comes complete with a presentation box as shown in the photographs.

 A highly collectable vintage gold watch from horology’s most famous name which will provide an excellent financial investment as well as something to treasure and enjoy!